mgoellnitz/dinistiq/README.md

 activateCaching=true
 ```

 This will call the property setter set setActivateCaching() on the bean named example.
-The bean named example comes either from automatic scann of a class named Example
+The bean named example comes either from automatic scan of a class named Example

 ```Java
 @Named